mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 3.25.6 November 13, 2023 =
+* Enhancement: remove Print My Blog dashboard news as I was just told this is in violation of WordPress.org plugin guidelines.

 = 3.25.5 August 31, 2023 =
 * Bugfix: in Pro Print, fix missing dates when posts were on the same date
-* Bufix: fix missing PMB icon on WP plugins update page
+* Bugfix: fix missing PMB icon on WP plugins update page

 = 3.25.4 August 31, 2023 =
 * Bugfix: on the designs page, fixed bug that only showed first 10 designs